 In addition to the FTSA, Florida enforces its own Do Not Call regulations, which supplement the federal Do Not Call Registry.
 Telemarketers are required to honor both state and federal do-not-call requests, and failure to do so can result in penalties imposed by the Florida Attorney General or through private litigation.
 Certain calls, such as those made for political purposes, charitable solicitations, or existing business relationships, may be exempt, but these exemptions are narrowly interpreted.

 Overall, Florida’s telephone and telemarketing laws are among the strictest in the country.
-They place significant obligations on businesses to obtain proper consent, respect consumer privacy, and avoid intrusive calling practices.
-For consumers, these laws provide meaningful protections and legal remedies, while for businesses, they underscore the importance of carefully reviewing marketing practices to ensure full compliance with both state and federal requirements.
+They impose substantial obligations on businesses to obtain clear and proper consent, honor consumer privacy rights, and refrain from intrusive or unauthorized calling practices.
+For consumers, these laws offer meaningful protections and powerful legal remedies when violations occur.
+For businesses, they serve as a clear warning that marketing practices must be carefully reviewed and structured to ensure full compliance with both state and federal requirements.
+Attorney Eliot Dempsey and the Dempsey Law Firm are available to assist individuals who have been subjected to unlawful telemarketing practices, as well as businesses seeking guidance to navigate and comply with Florida’s complex regulatory framework.